farzadafi/Design_Pattern/Singleton/Readme.md

       making it easy to share the connection across different parts of the application.
     - By controlling the creation and management of the Connection object, you can ensure that it is properly closed and released when it is no longer needed.

+### Advantage :)

+1. Provides a single point of access
+   The singleton pattern provides a single point of access to an object.
+   This makes it easy to manage and use the object in different parts of the application.
+2. Ensures a single instance
+   The singleton pattern ensures that only one instance of the object is created and that it is shared across the application.
+This can help to reduce resource usage and improve performance.
+3. Allows lazy initialization
+   The singleton pattern allows lazy initialization of the object, which means that the object is not created until it is actually needed.
+This can help to reduce memory usage and improve performance.
+4. Facilitates global access
+   The singleton pattern provides global access to the object, which makes it easy to use the object in different parts of the application without having to pass it around as a parameter.

+### Disadvantage :(

+1. Can be difficult to test
+   Singleton objects can be difficult to test because they are designed to have only one instance.
+   This can make it challenging to create unit tests that isolate the behavior of the object.
+2. Can lead to tight coupling
+   The singleton pattern can lead to tight coupling between classes, which can make it difficult to modify or replace the object in the future.
+This can make the code more brittle and less flexible.
+3. Can introduce global state
+   The singleton pattern can introduce global state into the application, which can make it difficult to reason about the behavior of the system.
+Changes to the singleton object can have unintended consequences for the application.